-- Istanbul – how to get to main attractions, where you will find useful information about traveling by public transport and hints on how to get to the main attractions in the city.
+- Istanbul – how to get to the main attractions, where you will find useful information about travelling by public transport and hints on how to get to the main attractions in the city.

 - Istanbul – secrets of the city, where you will find some hints about: what to see in the city, where there are long queues and what is not written in the guidebooks but is worth seeing.

 To the Ataturk airport, we are going by tram (30 minutes) and then by metro (10 minutes).
 However, the entire route takes us over 1h, because there is some failure and so, the metro delays by more than 20 minutes.
 At the airport, however, we are on time, there is no hurry.
 The flight to Kayseri takes about 1.5 hours.

 Edit: hot to get to NEW IST airport?
 Please check my other post, where I wrote about public and private transport offer Istanbul New Airport.

 If you have to travel from Sabiha Gokcen Airport (second airport in Istanbul), here you can find 2 private transport proposals, both with a 5% discount.

 - Private Transfer Sabiha Gokcen Airport [SAW] to Hotel or Airport.
 Prices start from 6,50€ (7,5$) per person.
 The price depends on how many people are in the car.